How to prepare: Tips and suggestions

 4) Your conclusion should state your findings towards the solution to the problem.
 What does your project prove and how does it contribute to existing solutions.
 How will it help humans to live in a safer and healthier environment?
 Finally, will it make it worthwhile for people to do so?

-5) A one page abstract is required together with your report book.
-It should explain your purpose for doing this project and what its goals are.
+5) A one-page abstract (up to 300 words) is required together with your report book.
+It is necessary to present the problem and relevance, the purpose, the methods used, and the results/conclusions.
 You may write about your reflections on the problem and how your project could make a difference.
+At the end of the page, keywords (three to six) should be included.